TiBCLaG: Hybrid design approach for a trigger-induced bistable compliant laparoscopic grasper: Results and Discussion

-The kinematic performance of the grasper is compared to the FEM result as indicated in Fig.~\ref{fig:comparison}.
-The experimental setup consisted of a ruler to measure the displacement of the circular pull-back ring, and a vernier caliper to measure the jaw displacement.
+A quantitative comparison between the kinematic performance of the grasper and the FEM result is indicated in Fig.~\ref{fig:comparison}.
+The experimental setup consisted of a ruler to measure the circular pull-back ring's displacement and a vernier caliper to measure the jaw's displacement.
 Table~\ref{table:deformedprofiles} presents the deformed profiles related to Fig.~\ref{fig:comparison}.
 The physical prototype shows very close agreement with the predicted displacements in the small-deflection regime (up to about 3.5 mm).
 For deflections greater than 4 mm, the fabricated prototype shows a clear divergence.
-At the maximum input pull-back ring displacement of 8 mm, the prototype gripper jaws displace by about 15 mm, compared to the 20.5~mm displacement expected from the analysis.
-One major reason could be the out-plane deformation of the laparoscopic grasper, which was restricted in the finite element analysis using relevant boundary conditions.
+At the maximum input pull-back ring displacement of 8 mm, the prototype gripper jaws displace by about 15 mm, compared to the 20.5 mm displacement expected from the analysis.
+One major reason could be out-of-plane deformation of the laparoscopic grasper, which was not accounted for in the finite element analysis using appropriate boundary conditions.
 To minimize this undesirable deflection, the stiffness in this direction must be increased by adding more material.
 Due to the nature of the fabrication process, however, the mechanism is designed to be as planar as possible.
-Utilizing other fabrication processes, such as stereolithography (SLA) or Laser Cutting, can improve out-of-plane stiffness without compromising manufacturability by seamlessly integrating complex out-of-plane geometries.
+Utilizing other fabrication processes, such as stereolithography (SLA), injection molding or Laser Cutting, can improve out-of-plane stiffness without compromising manufacturability by seamlessly integrating complex out-of-plane geometries.
 Another important reason could be the description of the material's mechanical properties in ABAQUS.
-Fused filament fabrication does not provide isotropic properties; moreover, due to the effects of infill percentage, infill pattern, and fabrication errors, such as over- and under-extrusion, it is impossible to precisely predict the material's physical properties.
+As mentioned above, fused filament fabrication does not provide isotropic properties; moreover, due to the effects of infill percentage, infill pattern, and fabrication errors, such as over- and under-extrusion, it is impossible to precisely predict the material's physical properties.

 The notch effectively restrains the motion of the control pushrod, maintaining the mechanism in its stressed bistable state.
 Pressing the trigger handle satisfactorily operates the trigger mechanism, pushing the control pushrod forward and closing the gripper end effector's jaws.